mpsitech/The-Whiznium-Documentation/sbemdl.md

 WhizniumSBE accepts model information input either as tab-separated .txt files (edit with Excel / LibreOfficeCalc recommended) or as .xml files.

-For tool initialitation, optionally using WhizniumSBE Bootstrap, these two model files are used:
+For tool initialitation, optionally using _WhizniumSBE Bootstrap_, these two model files are used:

 * [Initialization data](sbemdl/IexWznmIni.md)
 * [Projects and versions](sbemdl/IexWznmPrj.md)

-Nine main model files hold the model information of WhizniumSBE-backed projects, they are preferrably applied using WhizniumSBE Iterator:
+Nine main model files hold the model information of WhizniumSBE-backed projects, they are preferrably applied using _WhizniumSBE Iterator_:

 * [Deployment information](sbemdl/IexWznmDpl.md)
 * [Global features](sbemdl/IexWznmGbl.md)